reservoir-data/tap-hookdeck/README.md

 hatch run tests:integration
 ```

-You can also test the `tap-neon` CLI interface directly:
+You can also test the `tap-hookdeck` CLI interface directly:

 ```bash
 hatch run sync:console -- --about --format=json